rdkit/rdkit/Docs/Book/GettingStartedWithContributing.md

 }
 ```

-When adding new tests the CMakeLists.txt file of the respective folder will also need updated to call the test and link the required libraries (e.g. the above example needs the FileParsers library):
+When adding new test file the CMakeLists.txt file of the respective folder will also need updated to call the test and link the required libraries (e.g. the above example needs the FileParsers library):

 ```
 rdkit_catch_test(dummyTest catch_dummy.cpp LINK_LIBRARIES FileParsers)